Skip to main menu Skip to content Skip to footer

 4. Don’t delay getting support for your child.

 If you have specific concerns about your child’s school performance, don’t wait until parent-teacher conference time to request a comprehensive evaluation and inquire about special education services.
-Your child’s teacher can provide not only a different perspective on how he is progressing, but can also help facilitate evaluations of your child’s cognitive, academic, linguistic, social, and emotional functioning.
-You should also know that there’s a federal law requiring schools to provide an education to children in the least-restrictive environment—meaning, a child with symptoms of a learning or psychiatric disorder must have every opportunity to be educated alongside his typically developing peers.
+Your child’s teacher can provide not only a different perspective on how they are progressing, but can also help facilitate evaluations of your child’s cognitive, academic, linguistic, social, and emotional functioning.
+You should also know that there’s a federal law requiring schools to provide an education to children in the least-restrictive environment — meaning, a child with symptoms of a learning or psychiatric disorder must have every opportunity to be educated alongside their typically developing peers.
 The school is supposed to ensure that children receive the services they need to fulfill their potential.

 5. Request special services in writing.

-If you suspect your child needs special education services, you must request in writing that he be evaluated to determine which services would be appropriate.
+If you suspect your child needs special education services, you must request in writing that they be evaluated to determine which services would be appropriate.
 School districts offer school-based evaluations free of charge, but parents must send a letter of request to the administrator responsible for the school’s special education programming.
-Talk to your child’s teacher about this process—specifically, find out who to contact to arrange an evaluation—and ask for assistance in obtaining a copy of his school file, including report cards, progress reports, attendance records, behavior assessments, testing data, and any other teacher reports.
+Talk to your child’s teacher about this process — specifically, find out who to contact to arrange an evaluation — and ask for assistance in obtaining a copy of their school file, including report cards, progress reports, attendance records, behavior assessments, testing data, and any other teacher reports.
 The materials in your child’s school file will be used in all evaluations for learning and psychiatric disorders.

 6. Meet with the people who evaluate your child.

 The school must provide you with written results from your child’s evaluation.
 But you can get more than a written summary.
-Arrange a meeting with the people who’ve evaluated her to discuss the results and whether educational objectives are being met or need to be changed.
-If you disagree with the results of the evaluation you can request an independent one.
+Arrange a meeting with the people who’ve evaluated them to discuss the results and whether educational objectives are being met or need to be changed.
+If you disagree with the results of the evaluation, you can request an independent one.

 7. Understand the Individual Education Plan.